jhauberg/dledger/MANUAL.md

 This method is recommended if you want to pursue a more active investing strategy (like dividend capturing or reinvesting dividends into the next upcoming payer for a quicker return).

-You can extend the transaction with its payout date by applying a tag to the cash component.
+You can extend the transaction with its payout date by applying an additional date to the cash component.

 ```
 2019/02/08 AAPL (100)